green4j/green-cab/README.md

         // happens if the current thread was interrupted

         cab.consumerInterrupt(); // notify all that the consumer
-        // is not able to process any data anymore
+        // is not able to process incoming entries anymore }
-    }

     if (sequence == Cab.MESSAGE_RECEIVED_SEQUENCE) { // a message can be read from the Channel